d3i-infra/Infrastructure-D3I-pilot/README.md

 This storage account contains the logs of the activity on the storage account containing the donated data.

 ## Resources for learning

+### Terraform to deploy the cloud infrastructure

+Terraform is used to specify our infrastructure as code (IaC).
+The reason for using Terraform is as follows:

+- We can apply version control to the IaC
+- Our infrastructure will be replicable

 ### Useful links